Facebook Pixel

 Georgia courts are not bound by predetermined formulas or rules in deciding how to divide marital property.
 Because they’re “courts of equity,” they are given complete discretion to distribute property according to the given circumstances of each case.

-Courts, in general, depend on certain factors—such as each spouse’s income and earning capacity, alimony award, separate property, conduct towards each other during the marriage, and future needs—to decide what would be a fair and equitable distribution.
+Courts, in general, depend on certain factors to decide what would be a fair and equitable distribution.
+Some of these factors are each spouse’s income and earning capacity, alimony award, separate property, conduct towards each other during the marriage, and future needs.

 Who Gets the House in a Divorce in Georgia?

-When deciding how to divide it during a divorce, a Georgia court will consider several factors, including whose name is on the deed and any investment of separate property to purchase, build, or improve the marital home.
+When deciding how to divide the marital home during a divorce, a Georgia court will consider several factors.
+The judge may consider, for instance, whose name is on the deed and any investment of separate property to purchase, build, or improve the marital home.

 There are three possible ways to divide a marital home in Georgia: